sim7234/Portfolio/AngryBall.md

  After learning how that works i had to decide what data to store, after much trial and error and thinking i got to storing a Vector4, x and y for position, z for block ID and w for the blocks rotation on 1 axis and i simply made an array for that and stored each block in the level editor in json format. <br>

-Here is the script on how i handeled save data.
+Here is the script on how i handled save data.
 <details>

 <summary>SaveData script</summary>